 Home to one of the largest populations in the United States—3.8 million—and a strong economy where one in every six people works in a creative industry, Los Angeles, Calif., is a prime location for hotel development.
 However, getting a project off the ground in L.A. can be a major feat.
 The market is already very saturated and inflation and construction costs are steadily increasing.
 Southern California has also made it consistently difficult to build with complex zoning laws and height limits.
 However, this hasn’t really stopped people from trying—and succeeding—to bring new hotels to this market.

-Even with numerous barriers to entry, Los Angeles boasts the fifth largest hotel construction pipeline in the United States—111 hotels and 18,723 rooms.
+Even with numerous barriers to entry, Los Angeles boasts the fifth largest hotel construction pipeline in the United States—111 hotels and 18,723 rooms, according to Lodging Econometrics.
 According to Eric Jacobs, chief development officer at Marriott International, a lot of this supply can be traced back to 2009, when the recession offered developers a major opportunity to enter the L.A. market.
 “The southern California hotel market got very soft.
 Developers who otherwise wouldn’t have been able to open a hotel in this area could.
 Things in L.A. move very slowly.
 A lot of the hotels that are opening in the next couple of years have actually been in process since 2009.”

 Right now, Marriott has many Los Angeles-based projects in the works.
 “When developing in L.A., hoteliers should keep in mind that the due to the city’s size, there are many different submarkets worth pursuing.
 There is no reason to limit yourself to downtown,” Jacobs notes.